Bink Video!

 • Supports XAudio for sound output.
 Includes support for 5.1 movies (decodes 6 channels of audio and routes them to the proper mix bin).

-• Includes a complete API for blitting using pixels shaders that is cross platform compatible with Windows, Sony PLAYSTATION (R) 3, and Xbox!
+• Includes a complete API for blitting using fragment shaders that is cross platform compatible with most of the Bink platforms!
 Use the GPU for beautiful video!

 • Can access the YUV bits directly (YUY2 and YUV12) for fast copying to YUV textures.